FAccT 2026/

 Disclosure Design Fiction Studio

-Groups sketch or vibe-code a 2029 artifact plus a Context Card naming benefits, mitigated costs, and remaining harms.
+Groups sketch or prototype a 2029 disclosure artifact, then complete a Context Card naming benefits, mitigated costs, and remaining harms.

 4. 10 min · step 04